cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 * `smartMode`: switch to text mode when text input is detected, for example when typing "if x > 0"
 * `smartSuperscript`: automatically move out of a superscript when a digit is typed

+These properties can also be passed as an argument to [`new MathfieldElement()`](https://cortexjs.io/docs/mathlive/#(%22mathfield-element%22%3Amodule).MathfieldElement%3Aconstructor) when programmatically creating mathfield elements.

 In the code playground below, try some of these options.
 For example, change line 3 to `scriptDepth: 0`, then try to type "x^2" in the mathfield.